Overview

 - Re-open the workflow diagram tab

-- Check that the input slice contains attributes
+- Check that the input parameters contains attributes

 - Verify attributes are marked as required if needed